t0nn1x/uml2code/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Development Guide](doc/DEVELOPMENT_GUIDE.md) for detailed information.
+Please open an issue or a pull request.

 ### Quick Contribution Steps